tarcinapp/entity-persistence-service/README.md

 See [OpenAPI Specification](https://redocly.github.io/redoc/?url=https://raw.githubusercontent.com/tarcinapp/entity-persistence-service/refs/heads/dev/openapi.json#tag/ListController) for more information about the endpoints.

 ### List-Entity Relations

+The **ListEntityRelation** model manages the many-to-many relationship between entities and lists.
+It enables associating any entity with one or more lists, and vice versa, allowing you to build collections like "featured products," "reading lists," or "user watchlists."

+Each relation is represented as a separate record, containing mandatory `_listId` and `_entityId` fields.
+This design not only simplifies management of complex associations but also allows storing **custom metadata** for each relation.
+For example, when an entity is added to a list, you can attach contextual data like the reason for inclusion, sort order, tags, or notes.

+Thanks to ListToEntityRelation, you can:
+- Query all **entities in a list** using `/lists/{listId}/entities`
+- Query all **lists an entity belongs to** using `/entities/{entityId}/lists`

+Additionally, responses for these queries include `_fromMetadata` and `_toMetadata` fields that expose the metadata attached to the relation from both sides (list → entity and entity → list), making it easy to customize display logic and behaviors based on relation context.

+**Base Endpoint:** /list-entity-relations
+**Entities under a list:** /lists/{listId}/entities
+**Lists containing an entity:** /entities/{entityId}/lists

+See [Endpoints Reference - ListEntityRelController](#listentityrelcontroller) for overview about the endpoints.
+See [OpenAPI Specification](https://redocly.github.io/redoc/?url=https://raw.githubusercontent.com/tarcinapp/entity-persistence-service/refs/heads/dev/openapi.json#tag/ListEntityRelController) for more information about the endpoints.

 Lists and entities are connected through the `ListEntityRelation` model.